nhsconnect/prm-practice-migration-staging/guide/05-planning-for-cut-over.md

 * Put breather slots in the rotas on the current system for the first few days post Go-Live.
 Putting these slots in the rotas on the current system ensures that these can be transferred to the rotas on the new system.

-* Building rotas on the test system before the Cutover may be possible, but depends on the solution the practice is migrating to.
+* Building rotas on the test system before the Cutover may be possible, but depends on the system the practice is migrating to.
 This could then be exported and then imported into the live system.

-* Limit the advanced rotas on the current solution to no further in advance than two weeks post Go-Live as all booked appointments will need to be manually transferred to the new system on Go-Live day.
+* Limit the advanced rotas on the current system to no further in advance than two weeks post Go-Live as all booked appointments will need to be manually transferred to the new system on Go-Live day.

 * If possible, reschedule data rich chronic disease clinics so that these are not taking place during the cutover period.